belangeo/pyo/documentation/source/tutorials/pyoobject1.rst

 Step 5 - Overriding the .play(), .stop() and .out() methods
 -------------------------------------------------------------

-Finally, we might want to override .play(), .stop() and .out() methods to be sure all our internal PyoObjects are consequently managed instead of only objects in self._base_obj, as it is in built-in objects.
-To handle properly the process for self._base_objs, we still need to call the method that belongs to PyoObject.
-We return the returned value (self) of these methods in order to possibly append the method to the object's creation.
-See the definition of these methods in the PyoObject man page to understand the meaning of arguments.
+Finally, we might want to override `.play()`, `.stop()`, and `.out()` methods to be sure all our internal `PyoObject`s are consequently managed instead of only objects in `self._base_obj`, as it is in built-in objects.
+To handle properly the process for self._base_objs, we still need to call the method that belongs to `PyoObject`.
+We return the returned value (`self`) of these methods in order to possibly append the method to the object's creation.
+See the definition of these methods in the `PyoObject` man page to understand the meaning of arguments.

 .. code-block:: python